dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 Restart Nginx: `sudo service nginx restart`

 You can connect to the application from the container through the exposed port which would be: <http://localhost:4567/>.
+For the GCE instance the address should be the one from the panel (as in the 5<sup>th</sup> step).
 An error will be displayed since up to now the secret key has not been configured.

 It can be populated with the following command (be careful to use ">>" so that the output or the echo command will be appended):

 ```
+cd ~/web # Or the location of the application's folder
 echo SECRET_KEY_BASE=`rails secret` >> ~/.rbenv-vars
 ```